 It’s super quick and cheap to get a taxi from the airport to Yas Island then once you’re at the hotel you can hop on a free shuttle, the Yas Express, which runs between the mall/Ferrari World, Yas Central and the Yas Viceroy from 9am to 9pm.

-For those wanting to travel a little further afield we were delighted to discover that Etihad run a free shuttle bus from Abu Dhabi Airport to Dubai.
+For those wanting to travel a little further afield we were delighted to discover that Etihad run a free coach service from Abu Dhabi Airport to Dubai.
 Available to anyone travelling on an Etihad flight you just need to book your ride online in advance and then the air-conditioned bus whizzes you and your luggage 90 mins down the road to Jumeirah Beach.
 I was seriously impressed by the cold water, towers and USB sockets on board.
 We also used the service to return from Dubai to Abu Dhabi and they checked us in and took our luggage off our hands at Dubai so we didn’t need to see it again until Sydney!

 Have you experienced an Abu Dhabi stopover?
 Are you tempted to now?